juangcarmona/jgcarmona.com/src/content/blog/ai-tooling-lacks-foundational-standards/index.md

 .cursor/*
 ```

-[Felip Martín Ferrari](https://felipmartin.com) pointed me toward APM after reviewing my initial article.
-He also argued that vendors would eventually converge on a standard layer — some form of MCP, tooling protocol, or foundational abstraction — and that we would not need to solve this manually.
+Felipe also argued that vendors would eventually converge on a standard layer, some form of MCP, tooling protocol, or foundational abstraction, and that we would not need to solve this manually.

-That is a reasonable expectation.
-It is also not the reality today.
+That is a reasonable expectation but is not the reality today.

 ---